Hiswe/hiswe.github.io/source/_posts/10-vue-the-webby-framework.md

 - [create-react-app](https://github.com/facebook/create-react-app) for React
 - [@vue/cli](https://www.npmjs.com/package/@vue/cli) for Vue

-For using them, you just need to have [Node.js](https://nodejs.org/en/) installed on your computer 🤖
+To use them, you just need to have [Node.js](https://nodejs.org/en/) installed on your computer 🤖

 If you want an independent & still simple way to bundle them, you can try [Parcel](https://parceljs.org/).
 I {% post_link 11-parcel-with-vue tested it %} for my first side project with Vue and it was a real quick starter.

-All this building intro get us to…
+All this building intro gets us to…

 ### JSX/Vue templates